DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 Flattening data

 In the world of data processing and analysis, dealing with hierarchical and multidimensional data structures can be challenging.
-Flattening is a technique that simplifies these complex data structures by converting them into a flat, two-dimensional format.
+One common solution is to flatten the structure—a technique that simplifies complex datasets by converting them into a two-dimensional format.
+This approach makes it easier to store, analyze, and visualize data across platforms and tools.

 Flattening Hierarchical Data